Rastatrevftw1538/Rastatrevftw1538.github.io/README.md

 to still show the work being presented.

 Has been tested in Edge, Chrome, Firefox and Opera with both javascript on and off

+The one issue I couldnt figure out is when javascript is enabled, it brought the nav bar to the left and in block display when originally it was inline-block

+I also couldnt figure out why the portfolio work link font was smaller then the other links but only on mobile devices.